learning-zone/angular-basics/README.md

 ]),
 ```
 #### Q. How to inject the dynamic script in angular?

-Using `DomSanitizer` we can inject the dynamic Html,Style,Script,Url.
+Using `DomSanitizer` we can inject the dynamic Html, Style, Script, Url.

 ```typescript
 import { Component, OnInit } from '@angular/core';